webby53/ProjectDeathStar/README.md

       Map
         Map background
           Backround Scrolling / movement
-        Tile Mapping (what you stand on)
+        Tile Mapping (what you stand on)--done
-          Reading in the tile map
+          Reading in the tile map--done
-          Intializing the tile map
+          Intializing the tile map--done
-          Contructing and outputing the tiles into window Character
+          Contructing and outputing the tiles into window--done Character
-          Inserting Character
+          Inserting Character--waiting on textures

     Asthetics
       Timer